jeffbass/imagezmq/docs/FAQ.rst

 When using the REQ/REP pattern, the sender will hang when it does not receive a timely REP back from the receiving hub.
-There are many reasons or this, including network issues, a stalled hub, brief power glitches or several other things.
+There are many reasons or this, including network issues, a restarted or stalled hub, brief power glitches or several other things.
 If the image sender does not receive a REP back from the hub, the sender loop hangs waiting for the REP. This is by design; the REQ/REP is meant to be a tightly coupled messaging pattern.
 Every sent image requires a